-Once you have acquired the Elder's/Senator's/Knowledge Keeper's contact information, and what special gifts he/she has to share, please provide the following information when speaking to them
+Once you have acquired the Elder's/Senator's/Knowledge Keeper's contact information, and what special gifts he/she has to share, please provide the following information when speaking to them:

-- introduce yourself; - where you obtained the referral from (i.e. Indigenous Friendship Centre, FNMI Liaison Officer); - the reason for your call; - your interest in meeting them further discuss your request at their convenience, gifts/talents, your request and availability.
+- introduce yourself; - tell them where you obtained the referral from (i.e. Indigenous Friendship Centre, FNMI Liaison Officer); - explain the reason for your call; and - explain that your interest in meeting them at their convenience is to clarify the presentation.